 - South Ridge Route – PD +

-It required additional four to five days from regular thirteen days Lukla to Everest Base Camp Trek.
-You will need a climbing permit issued by NMA.
+It required additional three to four days from regular thirteen days Lukla to Everest Base Camp Trek.
+You will need a separate climbing permit issued by Nepal Mountaineering Association.

 Update Nov 2015: Now the permit might be issued by immigration department of Nepal.
 There is a case ongoing in the court.

 Also, Sagarmatha National Park Entry permits is needed.
 TIMS card is not needed for you after obtaining the climbing permits.
 Few people set high camp in between Base Camp and Summit during the climb.
 Most people they climb in one day from the Island Peak Base Camp.

 - Island Peak Climbing Permit

 - Sagarmatha National Park Entry Permit

 Permit cost was recently revised.
 Here is a link for the new permit cost.
 It was sharable among the trekkers before.
 Now individual permits should be issued for the climb.
 Still you can share the guide cost for the climb.
 There is a big warehouse in Dingboche and Chukung for renting necessary gears.
 You can independently trek Everest Base Camp and buy guided expedition packages for five days starting and ending in Dingboche.
 There is no teahouse in base camp.

 - Acclimatization and training days in Island Peak Base Camp